Rennes-le-Château

 Rennes-le-Château ([ʁɛn lə ʃato]; Rènnas del Castèl) is a commune approximately 5 km (3 miles) south of Couiza, in the Aude department in the Occitanie region in Southern France.
-In 2018, it had a population of 91.

 This hilltop village is known internationally; it receives tens of thousands of visitors per year, drawn by conspiracy theories surrounding a putative buried treasure discovered by its 19th-century priest Bérenger Saunière, the precise nature of which is disputed among those who credit its existence.

 History

 Mountains frame both ends of the region—the Cévennes to the northeast and the Pyrenees to the south.
 The area is known for its scenery, with jagged ridges, deep river canyons and rocky limestone plateaus, with large caves underneath.
 Rennes-le-Château was the site of a prehistoric encampment, and later a Roman colony, or at least Roman villa or temple, such as is confirmed to have been built at Fa, 5 km west of Couiza, part of the Roman province of Gallia Narbonensis, the wealthiest part of Roman Gaul.

 Rennes-le-Château was part of Septimania in the 6th and 7th centuries.
 It has been suggested that it was once an important Visigothic town, with some 30,000 people living in the city around 500–600 AD.
 Until 1659–1745 the area was not considered French territory, being part of the Catalan Country since 988.
-However, British archaeologist Bill Putnam and British physicist John Edwin Wood argued that while there may have been a Visigothic town on the site of the present village, it would have had "a population closer to 300 than 30,000".
+However, British archaeologist Bill Putnam and British physicist John Edwin Wood argued that, while there may have been a Visigothic town on the site of the present village, it would have had "a population closer to 300 than 30,000".

 By 1050 the Counts of Toulouse held control over the area, building a castle in Rennes-le-Château around 1002, though nothing remains above ground of this medieval structure—the present ruin is from the 17th or 18th century.

 Several castles in the surrounding Languedoc region were central to the battle between the Catholic Church and the Cathars at the beginning of the 13th century.
 Other castles guarded the volatile border with Spain.
 Whole communities were wiped out in the campaigns of the Catholic authorities to rid the area of the Cathar heretics, the Albigensian Crusades, and again when French Protestants fought against the French monarchy two centuries before the French Revolution.